Isuzu D-Max: Thailand

 During the first quarter of 2005, a 2.5 4JK1-TC 116 PS, the second DDi iTEQ engine, was introduced and offered as an economical choice to replace its aging predecessor (4JA1-T was concurrently available for that year only).
 4x4 models and Hi-Lander's suspensions were raised up 25 millimeters extra.

 In the third quarter of 2006, the D-Max received a major facelift and the introduction of a third DDi iTEQ engine, 3.0 4JJ1-TCX.
 This engine is a modified 4JJ1-TC, incorporating a new Variable Valve Geometry Turbo (VGS).
 The extra power warranted an introduction of new transmissions as well: the MUX 5-Speed manual and MaxMatic-III automatic transmission.
 All models equipped with Xenon headlamps were changed to projector headlamps instead.
 Also introduced was the new "Hexapod-plot" interior.
 Other DDi iTEQ engines were also tweaked a bit for extra power and efficiency.

 In 2007, Isuzu celebrated its 50th anniversary in Thailand with "Gold Series" models sold for the 2008 model year.
 The Hi-Lander Cab4 model with the VGS turbodiesel engine became available for the first time.
 The 4x4 models get a new front bumper design with chrome accents.
 Also added was the choice of a 2.5l 4-cylinder engine in LS 4x4 and Hi-Lander models.

-During the middle of the first quarter of 2008, the Rodeo LS and Hi-Lander SpaceCab were also fitted with the 3.0-litre VVGS Turbodiesel engine to fill all the remaining gaps in the lineup.
+During the middle of the first quarter of 2008, the Rodeo LS and Hi-Lander SpaceCab were also fitted with the 3.0-litre VGS Turbodiesel engine to fill all the remaining gaps in the lineup.